Write your own Greek odyssey on a yacht charter around Athens

 As Featured In

-What is the best place to sail in Athens?
+Where are the best places to sail in Athens?

-While Athens is always a fantastic port of call for adventurous sailors, some of the best places to sail in Athens include:
+While Athens is always a fantastic port of call for adventurous sailors, some of the best places to sail in Athens on a yacht charter include:

-• Hydra.
+Hydra.
 Hydra Town is widely known for being the birthplace and home of a revolutionary core of navy experts during the late 18th and early 19th centuries, who would end up being one of Greece’s main advantages during the War of Independence.
-The rich naval history is a big attraction for sailors.
+The rich naval history is a big attraction for sailors, making it the perfect place to moor up on your Athens yacht charter.

 If you’re looking for a sailing holiday packed to the brim with activities, Athens is the place for you.